wds4/DCoSL/dips/conceptGraph/examples/hybrids/README.md

 Example uses:

+example 1: redeclaration of relationship as a hybrid

+example 2:

 nostr content curation requires several augmented lists.

 A list of nostr content categories, each of which has a name and a description (a simple list)